ousatov-ua/dns-filtering/README.md

 You may need to change user rights for `/usr/local/etc/unbound`: unbound has to have write permissions in case of using auto trust anchor file, for instance: `chown unbound:unbound /usr/local/etc/unbound`

-Please pay attention that by default `Unbound` will use root hints to resolve DNS names: this approach gives the best privacy but less security.
+Please pay attention that by default `Unbound` will use root hints to resolve DNS names: this approach gives the best privacy, security is based on DNSSEC.

 If you want to use forwarders, please uncomment the appropriate section.